Differentials and distances in probabilistic coherence spaces: Acknowledgments

 \section{Acknowledgments}

 We thank Raphaëlle Crubillé, Paul-André Melliès, Michele Pagani and Christine Tasson for many enlightening discussions on this work.
 We also thank the referees of the FSCD'19 version of this paper for their precious comments and suggestions.
-Last but not least we thank warmly the reviewers of this journal version for their in-depth reading and understanding of the paper and for their invaluable help in improving the presentation.
+Last but not least we thank warmly the reviewers of this journal version for their invaluable help in improving the presentation.

 This research was partly funded by the ANR project ANR-19-CE48-0014 \emph{Probabilistic Programming Semantics (PPS)}.